You Are Not Alone

 - Sodium.
 Too much sodium (contained in salt) can increase blood pressure.

 - Low potassium intake.
 Potassium acts to balance sodium.

 The above list gives you a guideline of do’s and don’ts to work into your routine.
 In addition, some supplements believed to help lower blood pressure:

-- Coenzyme Q10: Also known as ubiquinone, is a vitamin-like substance present in all human cells and responsible for cell protection and energy production.
+- Coenzyme Q10: Also known as ubiquinone, is a substance present in all human cells and responsible for cell protection and energy production.

 - Garlic: For high blood pressure, only use garlic under supervision of a qualified medical practitioner due to its blood-thinning effect.

 - Hawthorn: The berries of the hawthorn shrub have been found to help the circulatory system.

 - Fish oil: Omega-3 fatty acids have many health benefits.

 - Folic Acid: a vital component of your overall health.

 It is interesting to note that when researching a long list of ailments: from cholesterol and blood pressure to insomnia and energy levels – even such things as anxiety and depression – we find that certain diet and lifestyle changes have a uniformly positive effect.
 Delete the processed, additive-laden, high-fat foods from your diet; switch to whole and organic foods, plant nutrients, natura supplements; drink lots of water; get regular exercise and fresh air.
 Do all these and keep them up on a routine basis, and you’re likely to see marked changes the next time you visit the doctor.